 Core Curriculum

 Beginning Spring 2015, UA Little Rock adopted a 35-hour core curriculum comprised of two parts, the university standard core (21 hours) and the college core (14 hours).
-All majors within a college will require both the standard and college core.
-The Core serves as the starting point for students to achieve the UA Little Rock Educational Goals while providing a maximum of transferable credits among colleges to allow students to explore a variety of disciplines before selecting a major.
+All majors within a college will require both the standard and the college core.
+The Core serves as the starting point for students to achieve the UA Little Rock Educational Goals while providing a maximum of transferable credits among colleges, allowing students to explore a variety of disciplines before selecting a major.

 For information concerning how specific transfer credits may satisfy core curriculum requirements, please refer to the Transfer Equivalency Guide.

-When evaluating how your credits may transfer, know that although some of your courses will have a direct equivalent at UA Little Rock, not all of your courses will.
+When evaluating how your credits may transfer, note that although some of your courses will have a direct equivalent at UA Little Rock, not all of them will.
 This does not mean, however, that your courses cannot be applied to satisfy core requirements at UA Little Rock because we do accept many courses without direct core equivalents through in-state minimum core transfer agreements, associate degree transfer partnerships, and transfer flexibility policies.

 If you have questions about how your courses may be applied to meet core curriculum requirements, contact the Office of Transfer Student Services at 501-916-3273.